asit-asso/extract/docs/how-to/python.md

 !!! info

-    This tutorial uses the extraction plugin `Extraction Python` allows you to run a custom Python script.
+    This tutorial uses the extraction plugin `Extraction Python` that allows you to run a custom Python script.
 A functional Python interpreter for the script (version, dependencies, etc.) must be provided.

 To follow along with this tutorial, you can download the sample script and data available [here](https://github.com/benoitregamey/extraction-samples).
 Either by cloning the repo :